pangpang20/docs.getdbt.com/website/docs/docs/deploy/model-notifications.md

 To be timely and keep the number of notifications to a reasonable amount when multiple models or tests trigger them, dbt observes the following guidelines when notifying the owners:

 - Send a notification to each unique owner/email during a job run about any models (with status of failure/success) or tests (with status of warning/failure/success).
 Each owner receives only one notification, the initial one.
-- Don't send any notifications about subsequent models or tests while a dbt job is still running.
+- No notifications sent about subsequent models or tests while a dbt job is still running.
 - Each owner/user who subscribes to notifications for one or more statuses (like failure, success, warning) will receive only _one_ email notification at the end of the job run.
 - The email includes a consolidated list of all models or tests that match the statuses the user subscribed to, instead of sending separate emails for each status.